 The NZ First leader said the decision was not made until the “last few hours” But there was not sufficient support in the country for a capital gains tax.
 Peters said too much demand and a lack of supply was the issue in the housing market.

-A severe shortage in the supply of housing, particularly in New Zealand’s main city, Auckland, has always and will always be the overriding cause of the housing crisis.
+A severe shortage in the supply of housing, particularly in New Zealand’s main city, Auckland, always has and will always be the major cause of the housing crisis.

 Build More Homes

 The Labour-led Government are already using motels for emergency housing and clearly this is not their long term solution.
 It’s a quick fix until more homes can be made available, ideally with new mixed housing property developments, but their Kiwibuild solution is not doing so well.

 Labour’s target was 100,000 new homes within a decade, and 1000 homes by 1 July ’19.
 They are on track to reach just 300 homes they have a lot to fix.
 It’s the building of homes that has the support of voting New Zealanders, and if they can get it right, it is likely to see them return to power in 2020.